Paradox of radiation of charged particles in a gravitational field: Resolution by Rohrlich

+Fate of the radiation

-The radiation from the supported charge viewed in the freefalling frame (or vice versa) is something of a curiosity: where does it go?
+The radiation from the supported charge viewed in the freefalling frame (or vice versa) is something of a curiosity: one might ask where it goes.
 David G. Boulware (1980) finds that the radiation goes into a region of spacetime inaccessible to the co-accelerating, supported observer.
 In effect, a uniformly accelerated observer has an event horizon, and there are regions of spacetime inaccessible to this observer.
 Camila de Almeida and Alberto Saa (2006) have a more accessible treatment of the event horizon of the accelerated observer.